AP Week in Pictures: Latin America and Caribbean | WTOP News

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
-It was curated by AP photojournalist Fernando Vergara in Bogota.
+It was curated by AP photo editor Anita Baca in Mexico City.

 —-